MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 No more unformatted messes when having to read other people's code.

 The AST representation of a grug file describes exactly how the text file should be formatted in order to be valid.

+It also enforces that the `define_` functions always come first, then `on_` functions, and finally the user's own helper functions.

 # Case sensitivity